SUSE/ansible-suseconnect/README.md

 ### Removing Subscriptions

-This task removes any subscriptions not listed in the suseconnect_products variable.
-It ensures the system is only registered with the necessary products, while cleaning up any unnecessary subscriptions.
-Below is an example where we register only the base subscription for SLES and SL-Micro systems, and remove all other subscriptions that are not listed.
+This task removes subscriptions listed in the suseconnect_products variable.
+It ensures cleaning up any unnecessary subscriptions.
+Below is an example where we remove subscriptions.

 ```yaml
 - name: Clean up old subscriptions and add base subscription